Year 4 Curriculum Overview

 WOW!
 Factor: Caribbean steel pan drumming

 Book: The Caribbean Dozen.
 Edited by: John Agard & Grace Nicholls.

 To begin this unit the children have the opportunity to taste a range of delicious Caribbean food and explore many of the exciting elements of the Caribbean including art work and music.
 As this topic coincides with Black History Month, the children explore the many different cultures, religions and beliefs of Caribbean people.
 They create Henry Rousseau inspired art work using pastels and in Science they explore how sound is made.
-This unit is concluded with the children performing some of the favourite poems, including the famous Pinda Cake, to parents.
+This unit is concluded with the children performing some of the favourite Caribbean poems to parents.

 Autumn 2 - What if the Bomb Goes Off?

 This topic explores the events of World War Two and the children learn about the causes and effects of the war.
 In addition, we focus on what life was like for children during this period and find out about being an evacuee.
-The WOW visit to Hendon Air Museum enables the children to have the opportunity to experience a wartime classroom and see aircraft up close.
-The children design, make and evaluate an air raid shelter based on what they have learnt.
+The WOW visit to Duxford Museum enables the children to have the opportunity to experience a 'Blitz' scene, a real-life Anderson shelter and see aircraft up close.
+The children design, make and evaluate an air-raid shelter based on what they have learnt.
 Light is explored in this unit and they find out how shadows are made and which materials allow light to pass through them.